 - Secondary electrons (SEs) arise from the absolute surface of the material and are generally used to study the morphology of 3-dimensional materials.
 High surface sensitivity also results in enhanced resolution and improved depth of field when compared to a BSE detector.

 After different regions of interest have been identified, energy dispersive X-ray spectroscopy can be used to quantify the elemental composition of these phases.
 At each pixel in the image below, a full X-ray spectrum is acquired, then the pixel is colored according to the highest intensity element.

-The Phenom SEM also incorporates an integrated motorized X/Y stage that can be used to acquire and stitch high resolution mosaics over large regions.
+The Phenom SEM also incorporates an integrated motorized X/Y stage that can be used to acquire and stitch high-resolution mosaics over large regions.
 These images can be further processed to measure grain size distributions, nearest neighbor distances, and area coverage.
-The mosaic below is 0.75 x 0.75 mm acquired at a 50 nm pixel resolution.